Services

 Payment

-Once we’ve both agreed to the writing or editing services to be performed, I’ll send out a simple contract to be signed by both of us.
+Once we’ve both agreed to the writing or editing services to be performed, I’ll send out a simple contract.
 Depending on the size of the project, I may ask for a small deposit.
 The remaining payment is due when you receive the fully edited manuscript.

 I can provide edits all at once or in mutually agreed-upon installments.
 Any revision work is billed at the regular hourly rate.
-I’m always happy to report how many hours have been spent (and assess how many are left to go) periodically throughout the project.
+I’m always happy to report how many hours I’ve spent (and assess how many are left to go) periodically throughout the project.